inno-devops-labs/S24-core-course-labs/lab1.md

 ### Guidelines

 - Use proper Markdown formatting and structure for the documentation files.
+We will use [online one](https://dlaa.me/markdownlint/) to check your `.md` files.
 - Organize the files within the lab folder using appropriate naming conventions.
 - Create a PR from your fork to the master branch of this repository and from your fork's branch to your fork's master branch with your completed lab assignment.